All Products

 Rule Configuration

-Validation Configuration
+Validation configuration

-Rule Validation
+Rule validation

-For details, see Validation Configuration Description.
+For more information, see Validation Configuration.

-Archive Configuration
+Archive configuration

-Exception Archive
+Exception archive

 Note

-Range Interval: Commonly used when the value range is continuous numerical or date.
-You can choose from four symbols: >, >=, <, <=.
-For more attribute configurations, see Create and manage quality rule attributes.
+Range Interval: Use this for a continuous range of numbers or dates.
+You can choose from four symbols: >, >=, <, and <=.
+For more information about property configurations, see Create and manage quality rule properties.

 Scheduling Method